-- Determine a latitude and longitude from a map
+- Determine a latitude and longitude from a map.

-- Operate a GPS
+- Operate a GPS device.

-- Identify location (latitude and longitude)
+- Identify location by its latitude and longitude.

-- Create a waypoint
+- Create a waypoint.

-- Use compass and distance features
+- Use compass and distance features.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,